Ryujin-K/RyujinApp/README.md

   </a>
 </div>

-A cross-platform manga downloader for **Linux, Windows, and MacOS**, using [Pyneko]'s (https://github.com/Lyem/Pyneko) base code, that´s  based on [HakuNeko](https://github.com/manga-download/hakuneko).
+A cross-platform manga downloader for **Linux and Windows**, using [Pyneko]'s (https://github.com/Lyem/Pyneko) base code, that´s  based on [HakuNeko](https://github.com/manga-download/hakuneko).
 It incorporates code from **SmartStitch** for advanced image slicing, ensuring fast and seamless downloads.

 ## Dependencies